 DLA Piper announces upcoming coronavirus webinars

-- April 23 – COVID-19 – Latin America tax effects and emergency provisions
+- April 30 – Impact of COVID-19 on the sports sector - Update

 Archived webinars can also be found at DLA Piper's Coronavirus Resource Center, a global repository of timely and in-depth thought leadership that delivers the firm's proven guidance and direction during these difficult times.
-Past webinars have covered a wide range of topics such as COVID-19 and construction, the Open COVID pledge, tax planning during a recession, a CARES Act guide for the real estate industry, cyber risk management, cost-saving measures across global workforces, a federal stimulus package update, the CARES Act and nonprofit organizations, tax provisions of the CARES Act and outsourcing in the age of viral outbreaks, among many others.
+Past webinars have covered a wide range of topics such as COVID-19 and transfer pricing, Latin America tax effects, COVID-19 and construction, the Open COVID pledge, tax planning during a recession, a CARES Act guide for the real estate industry, cyber risk management, cost-saving measures across global workforces, a federal stimulus package update, the CARES Act and nonprofit organizations, tax provisions of the CARES Act and outsourcing in the age of viral outbreaks, among many others.

 To receive information on these and other upcoming events, as well as to receive DLA Piper's daily digest of alerts and other publications, sign up here.
 We are continuing to add new webinars daily, so please check regularly for updates.